-The keys of the subscribers are generated by hardware and software at the candidate subscribers' side and remain under their absolute control throughout their period of validity.
-If the procedures of a Certification Authority allow the mass creation of keys for third parties, there must be a procedure for the destruction of all copies of the private keys after their delivery to the users in order for the private keys to be under the possession of the recipient subscribers only.
+Applicant keys are generated by hardware and software at the Applicant's side and remain under their absolute control throughout their period of validity.
+If the procedures of a Certification Authority allow the mass creation of keys for third parties, there must be a procedure for the destruction of all copies of the private keys after their delivery to the users for the private keys to be under the possession of the recipient Subscribers only.

-Especially, in case a subscriber wishes to obtain a Class A certificate, as described in section 3.2.3.1 she/he must submit the application under the presence of an authorized person of the Registration Authority to certify the usage of a crypto-token hardware device as defined in section 6.2.1.
+Especially, in case an Applicant wishes to obtain a "Class A" certificate, as described in section 3.2.3.1 she/he must submit the application under the presence of an authorized person of the Registration Authority to certify the key generation takes place in a crypto-token hardware device as defined in section 6.2.1.

-The keys of the CAs are generated in a secure environment, either by special software and installed in cryptographic devices (Hardware Security Modules or HSMs), or directly in an HSM.
+CA keys are generated in a secure environment, in special cryptographic devices (Hardware Security Modules or HSMs).
 These cryptographic devices MUST comply with the hardware standards defined in section 6.2.1.
+TSU Key Pairs are also generated in a secure environment by personnel in trusted roles under, at least, dual control.

-Checks must be performed during the creation of the keys in order to identify the existence of bugs in software or hardware used, involving the creation of keys.
+Checks must be performed during the creation of the keys to identify the existence of bugs in software or hardware used, involving the creation of keys.

-For the issuance of a ROOT or subordinate CAs, a well-defined key generation ceremony takes place, witnessed by an authorized committee.
-Especially for the issuance of a ROOT Certification Authority or for a subordinate Authority which is not under the control of the operator of the ROOT CA, the process is witnessed by an external Auditor or the CA Key Pair generation process is recorded and sent to an external auditor who issues an appropriate report opinion.
+For a Key Pair generation and CA Certificate or TSU Certificate issuance, a well-defined key generation ceremony takes place, witnessed by an authorized committee.
+Especially for a Key Pair generation to be associated with either a Root CA Certificate or a Subordinate CA Certificate to be operated by an Externally Operated Subordinate CA, the process is witnessed by an external Auditor or the CA Key Pair generation process is recorded and sent to an external auditor who issues an appropriate report opinion.

-6.1.2 Private Key delivery to subscriber
+6.1.2 Private Key delivery to Subscriber

-The creation of private keys by any entity on behalf of the candidate subscriber or another entity or from the CA on behalf of the subscribers is not allowed.
-The delivery of the private key of the candidate subscriber to any third entity is not allowed.
+The creation of private keys by any entity on behalf of an Applicant or another entity or from HARICA or a subCA on behalf of the Subscriber is generally not allowed.

-If a Certification Authority allows the creation of private keys on behalf of another entity, the following or stricter procedure must take place:
+When creating private keys on behalf of another entity, the following or stricter procedure must take place:

-- If the CA has enough information to confirm the validity of the identity of the user in advance, it has the ability to generate a key pair and a certificate for this user. - The verification of the authenticity of this certificate is implemented when owners receive the credentials (certificate and keys) from the RA.
-This model is called "collective". - The CA must have a procedure to delete the secret key associated with each certificate the moment it is delivered to the subscriber, so that eventually, the private key is in possession of the subscriber only. - If the CA or any of its designated RAs become aware that a Subscriber's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subscriber, then the CA SHALL revoke all certificate that include the Public Key corresponding to the communicated Private Key.
+- If HARICA or a subCA has enough information to confirm the identity of a user in advance, it has the ability to generate a key pair and a certificate for this user. - The identity verification is implemented when owners receive the credentials (certificate and keys) from the RA.
+This model is called "collective". - HARICA or a subCA must have a procedure to delete the secret key associated with each certificate the moment it is delivered to the Subscriber, so that eventually, the private key is in possession of the Subscriber only. - If HARICA or a subCA become aware that a Subscriber's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subscriber, then the CA SHALL revoke all certificate that include the Public Key corresponding to the communicated Private Key.

-Especially for the issuance of Qualified Certificates in Secure Signature Creation Devices (QCP+SSCD), IT IS FORBIDDEN TO PERFORM A KEY GENERATION OPERATION WITHOUT THE ABSOLUTE CONTROL OF THE SUBSCRIBER.
+Especially for the issuance of Qualified Certificates in Secure Signature Creation Devices (QCP+SSCD) or Qualified Certificates in Qualified Signature/Seal Creation Devices (QCP-n+QSCD, QCP-l+QSCD), IT IS FORBIDDEN TO PERFORM A KEY GENERATION OPERATION WITHOUT THE ABSOLUTE CONTROL OF THE SUBSCRIBER.